Pension Income and the Spouse Visa Financial Requirement

 Next Steps

 Calculate your total annual pension income and determine whether you need additional sources to reach £29,000.
+After 5 years, you can apply for ILR and eventually citizenship.
 Gather 12 months of bank statements and pension documentation.
 For complex cases, consult an immigration solicitor.

 For the official rules, see the GOV.UK proof of income page and the GOV.UK Appendix FM guidance.